physik932/code-sample/README.md

 ## Rishi Sheth Development Notes

 ### Completed Deployment
-You can visit the project [here](http://motd.rishi-sheth.com).
-This is the alias of my deployed docker container on Elastic Beanstalk that you can visit [here](http://motd.us-east-2.elasticbeanstalk.com).
+The app has been deployed to Amazon ElasticBeanstlak via Docker image.
+You can visit it [here](http://motd.us-east-2.elasticbeanstalk.com)

+I also wanted to play with Amazon Route 53 to use my domain to deploy the app.
+I set up an A Record in a Hosted Zone for motd.rishi-sheth.com that you can see [here](http://motd.rishi-sheth.com).

 #### Changing the Message of the Day
 Using Postman or curl, you can PUT a raw body to the same endpoint.
 You should receive a "Motd updated!" message if it